ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 unable to do so: with every attempt they recieve an error.
 These situations are:

-1. The client has a SCT and certificate, and attempts to retrieve an inclusion proof - but recieves an error on every attempt.
+1. The client has an SCT and a certificate, and attempts to retrieve an inclusion proof -- but recieves an error on every attempt.
-2. The client has a STH, and attempts to resolve it to a newer STH via a consistency proof - but recieves an error on every attempt.
+2. The client has an STH, and attempts to resolve it to a newer STH via a consistency proof -- but recieves an error on every attempt.
-3. The client has attempted to share a SCT and constructed certificate via SCT Feedback - but recieves an error on every attempt.
+3. The client has attempted to share an SCT and constructed certificate via SCT Feedback -- but recieves an error on every attempt.
-4. The client has attempted to share a STH via STH Pollination - but recieves an error on every attempt.
+4. The client has attempted to share an STH via STH Pollination -- but recieves an error on every attempt.
-5. The client has attempted to share a specific piece of data with a Trusted Auditor - but recieves an error on every attempt.
+5. The client has attempted to share a specific piece of data with a Trusted Auditor -- but recieves an error on every attempt.

-In the case of 1 or 2, it is conceivable that the reason for the errors is that the log acted improperly, either therough malicious actions or compromise.
-A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) - one such situation may arise because of an actively malicious log, as presented in {#actively-malicious-log}.
+In the case of 1 or 2, it is conceivable that the reason for the errors is that the log acted improperly, either through malicious actions or compromise.
+A proof may not be able to be fetched because it does not exist (and only errors or timeouts occur) -- one such situation may arise because of an actively malicious log, as presented in {#actively-malicious-log}.
-This data is especially important to share with the broader Internet to detect this situation.
+This data is especially important to share with the broader internet to detect this situation.

-If a SCT has attempted to be resolved to a STH via an inclusion proof multiple times, and each time has failed, a client SHOULD make every effort to send this SCT via SCT Feedback.
+If an SCT has attempted to be resolved to an STH via an inclusion proof multiple times, and each time has failed, a client SHOULD make every effort to send this SCT via SCT Feedback.
 However the client MUST NOT share the data with any other third party (excepting a Trusted Auditor should one exist).

-If a STH has attempted to be resolved to a newer STH via a consistency proof multiple times, and each time has failed, a client MAY share the STH with an "Auditor of Last Resort" even if the STH in question is no longer within the validity window.
-This auditor may be pre-configured by the client but the client SHOULD permit a user to change or disable whom data is sent to.
+If an STH has attempted to be resolved to a newer STH via a consistency proof multiple times, and each time has failed, a client MAY share the STH with an "Auditor of Last Resort" even if the STH in question is no longer within the validity window.
+This auditor may be pre-configured by the client SHOULD permit a user to change or disable whom data is sent to.

-In the 3rd, 4th, and 5th cases, we assume that the webserver(s) or
+In the cases 3, 4, and 5, we assume that the webserver(s) or
-trusted auditor in question is either experience an operational failure, or being attacked.
+trusted auditor in question is either experiencing an operational failure, or being attacked.
 In both cases, a client SHOULD retain the data for later submission (subject to Private Browsing or other history-clearing actions taken by the user.)